-If the circumstances do not meet those normally accepted by the University and/or where there is no supporting evidence, or where there is a concern about a pattern of applications from an individual student, the application will be referred to an EMC panel for a decision.
+If the circumstances do not meet those normally accepted by the University and/or where there is no supporting evidence, or where there is a concern about a pattern of applications from an individual student, the application will be referred to a Personal Circumstances panel for a decision.

-Institutional EMC Panels convene on a monthly basis to consider student applications from across the University.
+Institutional Personal Circumstances Panels convene on a monthly basis to consider student applications from across the University.
 The panel comprises: